 Find a cleaner with years of experience serving clients with needs that are similar to yours

 When it comes to commercial cleaning, experience matters.
 Companies that are new in the market may offer you lower prices, but the fact is that quality work can only be done by a company whose staff know what they are doing.
 Before hiring a cleaning company, ask them if they have dealt with a client who has needs that are similar to yours.
 Ask the company’s representative for references, as you would in the case of a job interview.
 Hygiene standards in public buildings and offices are usually held to certain statutory standards, and an experienced cleaner is more likely to be familiar with such standards.
-You can download a PDF checklist you can print out that details the important aspects to cover when looking for a suitable commercial cleaner, which you can find here.
+You can download a printable PDF checklist that covers all the important aspects to check when looking to hire a suitable commercial cleaner, which you can find here.